telerik/xamarin-forms-docs/controls/calendar/styling/custom-renderers/calendar-customrenderers-uwp.md

 # Custom Calendar Renderer

-Sometimes, you might find that certain feature is available in the native control on a given platform, but is not exposed in Xamarin Forms or you might want to customize the calendar look and feel for each platform.
+Sometimes, you might find that certain feature is available in the native control on a given platform, but is not exposed in Xamarin Forms or you might want to customize the calendar look for each platform.
 This is when you would need to create a custom renderer.
 This will allow you to access the native control and configure it as per your needs.

 >The native **Calendar** control documentation can be found [here](http://docs.telerik.com/devtools/universal-windows-platform/controls/radcalendar/overview).

 ## Example

-Let us consider the following example: we need to customize how the calendar looks like on UWP.
+Let us consider the following example: we need to customize how the calendar looks on UWP.
 Create a class which inherits from Telerik.XamarinForms.InputRenderer.UWP.CalendarRenderer and override the OnElementChanged method:

 <snippet id='calendar-styling-custom-renderers-uwp-renderer'/>